Chouffy/chouffy.github.io/notes/server_softwares/Docker.md

 Data are in `/var/lib/docker/volumes/`.

 Install guide for Linux [here](https://docs.docker.com/engine/install/ubuntu/).
-Don't forget to add yourself to the docker group: `usermod -a -G docker USERNAME`
+Don't forget to add yourself to the docker group: `usermod -a -G docker $USER`

 Container management: